groonga/gcs.groonga.org/docs/faq/index.md

 ## Does Groonga CloudSearch work in the cloud? {#work-in-the-cloud}

-No. Groonga CloudSearch isn't provided as SaaS and doesn't support auto scale-out and scale-.
+No. Groonga CloudSearch isn't provided as SaaS and doesn't support auto scale-out.
 You need to install Groonga CloudSearch by yourself and Groonga CloudSearch works as one full text search service instance.